dadi/api/README.md

 #### Running the server in the background

-Pro tip: to run Serama in the background, install [Forever](https://github.com/nodejitsu/forever) and [Forever-service](https://github.com/zapty/forever-service)
+Pro tip: to run the server in the background, install [Forever](https://github.com/nodejitsu/forever) and [Forever-service](https://github.com/zapty/forever-service)

 `[sudo] npm install forever -g`

 `[sudo] npm install -g forever-service`

-Install Serama as a service and ensure it loads on boot:
+Install the API as a service and ensure it loads on boot:

-`[sudo] forever-service install -s bantam/main.js serama --start`
+`[sudo] forever-service install -s main.js serama --start`

 You can then interact with Serama as a service using the following command: